Geometrically-Shaped Multi-Dimensional Modulation Formats in Coherent Optical Transmission Systems: Methods for Enabling Efficient MD Geometric Shaping and Its Implementation

 In Fig.~\ref{fig:NLI_KPI}, the nonlinear tolerance related performance metrics for showing variations of symbol energies, i.e., peak-to-average power ratio (PAPR), kurtosis (here, we use $\Phi_2$ and $\Phi_4$ to denote the kurtosis of 2D symbols and 4D symbols, respectively), the variance of the transmitted 4D symbols’ energy $\Psi$ and the NLI power coefficient $\eta$ (see \cite[Eq.
 (1)]{GabrieleOFC2021}) are also shown for each optimized 4D formats during the iterative optimization.\footnote{Note that the variance of the transmitted 4D symbols’ energy is the deviation of the signal energy from the mean value and is also determined by the kurtosis of the 4D transmitted symbol as $\Psi=\mathbb{E}[||\bX||^2](\Phi_4-1)$ \cite[Eq.
 (48)]{KaiquanJLT2021}. {Similar metrics with considering sliding window were defined in \cite{KaiquanJLT2021,JunhoJLT2022} to evaluate probabilistic shaping with time-varying correlations.}}

-By comparing the optimization traces between the AWGN-optimized (blue lines) and NLI-optimized formats (red lines), we can observe that an NLI-tolerant 4D modulation format (higher effective SNR and smaller $\eta$) has in general a smaller PAPR, smaller 4D kurtosis and smaller variance of the transmitted 4D symbols’ energy, which highlights the fact that all these performance metrics are inherently related to NLI.
-However, PAPR only partially reflects energy variation of symbols and 2D kurtosis neglects the 4D geometry.
-Thus, from the optimization process shown in Fig.~\ref{fig:NLI_KPI}, we can see that PAPR and $\Phi_2$ can not reflect well the trend of modulation-dependent nonlinear tolerance (effective SNR and $\eta$) and only can be regarded as a rough indication of nonlinearity tolerance of the 4D modulation format.
-In contrast, Kurtosis of 4D symbols $\Phi_4$ and the variance of 4D symbol energy $\Psi$ are able to capture the partial effect of dual-polarizations symbol statistics on the NLI, and thus, they are in general consistent with the trend of effective SNR and NLI power coefficient $\eta$, but they are not exactly matching.
+By comparing the optimization traces between the AWGN-optimized (blue lines) and NLI-optimized formats (red lines), we can observe that an NLI-tolerant 4D modulation format (higher effective SNR and smaller $\eta$) has in general a smaller PAPR, smaller 4D kurtosis and smaller variance of the transmitted 4D symbols’ energy, which highlights the fact that all these performance metrics are inherently related to NLI. {However, PAPR only partially reflects the energy variation of symbols (depends on the few constellation points) and 2D kurtosis $\Phi_2$ neglects the 4D geometry (only takes the 2D symbol energy into account).
+From the optimization process shown in Fig.~\ref{fig:NLI_KPI}, we can see that PAPR and $\Phi_2$ can not reflect well the trend of modulation-dependent nonlinear tolerance (effective SNR and $\eta$) for dual-polarization transmission systems, and thus cannot reflect the complete nonlinear performance.
+These two performance metrics can only be regarded as a rough indication of nonlinearity tolerance of the 4D formats.} In contrast, Kurtosis of 4D symbols $\Phi_4$ and the variance of 4D symbol energy $\Psi$ are able to capture the partial effect of dual-polarizations symbol statistics on the NLI, and thus, they are in general consistent with the trend of effective SNR and NLI power coefficient $\eta$, but they are not exactly matching.
 Therefore, we conjecture that $\Phi_4$ or $\Psi$ can be also considered as efficient performance metrics for designing NLI-tolerant 4D modulation formats by avoiding the complex perturbation approach for calculating the average NLI power coefficient $\eta$.
 The coefficient $\eta$ for DP-4D formats has been derived in \cite{GabrieleEntropy2020} and demonstrated to predict the NLI in optical systems in \cite{GabrieleOFC2021}. \end{example}

 {We conclude this section by emphasizing that the four examples above showed that adding proper constraints in the optimization can reduce the transceivers complexity and penalty for implementation MD-GS modulation formats.
 Such constraints could allow us to design higher SE modulation formats and introduce specific correlations between different dimensions as the number of dimension increases.} {As we will see in the next two sections, optimized 4D modulation formats and its optimized labeling provide an excellent transmission performance with respect to conventional QAM and SP-QAM modulation formats in optical transmission system.}